OWASP/DevGuide/03-Build/0x09-DataProtection.md

 Data stored in the cloud, or even bulk data collections require protection from interception and exfiltration.
 Generally, high value records should be protected, such as:

-Data that could be considered a private record under privacy legistlation, which may include (but is not limited to):
+Data that could be considered a private record under privacy legislation, which may include (but is not limited to):

 * Name, phone, e-mail and address (generally taken together, but refer to your local privacy laws)
 * Gender
-* Political affliations
+* Political affiliations
 * Health records or status
 * TBA (need to look at privacy legislation)